Sustainability Policy 2021

 - protect workers’ rights and benefit the local population providing them with the possibility of a livelihood

 - protect the nature and the environment

 - strive to achieve long-term and economically sustainable forest management

 The Board of Directors, or a person appointed by the Board, has a mandate to provide information and answer questions regarding the FSC®.

-This document is valid for one year from the date of adoption by the Board and shall be revised and adopted by the Board of Directors each year.
+This document is valid from the date of adoption by the Board.